mae5357/nlp-news-vis/README.txt

 - Install python3 locally
 - Create a Kaggle account

-After installing conda and python3 locally, you will now have the option to run our visualization application locally.
-However, even if you do not, you will still be able to run the visualization application by visiting the github.io address listed in the "EXECUTION" section.

-If you wish to run any of the Python scripts, additional steps are required.
 After satisfying the prerequisites, you will have to create a virtual environment and install the required dependencies.
 To do so, enter the following commands into your command prompt/terminal in the specified order:
 1) conda create -n venv python=3.8
 2) conda activate venv
 3) conda install git